The impacts of monetary rewards on public sector employees in construction: A case of Jigawa state in Nigeria

 The results established that construction employees in Jigawa State’s public sector were motivated by allowances and gratuity, attracted to the job by salary, pension and gratuity and remained in their jobs through the influences of gratuity and pension.
 Gratuity played a major role, as it impacted on all the four variables studied.

 These findings are applicable to Jigawa State of Nigeria but can be extrapolated to other public sector construction employees in the whole country.
 The findings could also be generalized in other states where the pay scales are different within the ministries.

 The impacts of four elements of monetary rewards on four employees’ variables were studied.
 The specifics of which elements of compensation influence the employees of Jigawa State’s Ministry of Works and Transport have been identified.
 The findings from this study showed that gratuity played a primary role, as it impacted highly on all the four variables of job attraction, motivation, satisfaction and retention.
 Pension also played a high role, as it impacted heavily on job attraction, satisfaction and retention.
 Comparatively salary and allowances had high impact on one variable each: job attraction and motivation, respectively.

-Chinyio, E., Suresh, S. and Salisu, J. (2018), "The impacts of monetary rewards on public sector employees in construction", Journal of Engineering, Design and Technology, Vol. 16 No. 1, pp. 125-142. https://doi.org/10.1108/JEDT-12-2016-0098
+Chinyio, E., Suresh, S. and Salisu, J.B.
+(2018), "The impacts of monetary rewards on public sector employees in construction: A case of Jigawa state in Nigeria", Journal of Engineering, Design and Technology, Vol. 16 No. 1, pp. 125-142. https://doi.org/10.1108/JEDT-12-2016-0098

 Emerald Publishing Limited